degiorgig/angularjs-dataservice/README.md

 You can just open the index.html file in a browser.

-The page consists of 3 divs, each controlled by its own controller, with all controllers sharing data via the service.
+The page consists of 4 divs, each controlled by its own controller, with all controllers sharing data via the service.
+The middle div contains a nested controller.

 This pattern can be useful when you have multiple controllers on a page, some of which need to know when data managed by another controller has been changed.